rileylemm/collabication/updated_mvp_implementation_checklist.md

 - ✅ Basic Electron configuration in main.js and preload.js
 - ✅ React application shell with routing and theme context
 - ✅ Docker configuration files for different services
-- ❌ No actual implementation of editor components
+- ✅ Basic implementation of Layout and page components
+- ✅ Initial Tiptap editor component implementation
 - ❌ No implementation of agent integration
 - ❌ No implementation of GitHub integration
 - ❌ No implementation of real-time collaboration client